speedscale/docs/docs/install/cli-speedctl.md

 # CLI speedctl

-The speedctl command line tool is used to interact with Speedscale from your own terminal.
+The speedctl command line tool is used to interact with Speedscale from your own terminal. `speedctl` is the Speedscale programmable API and the primary way to perform setup actions like installing the Speedscale Operator, generating manifests, etc.

-### Download installer
+### Install

-To install the `speedctl` command line utility onto your local machine, open your favorite terminal and run this command to download and run the installer:
+Install or upgrade `speedctl`:

 ```
 sh -c "$(curl -Lfs https://downloads.speedscale.com/speedctl/install)"